Do you love anime? Check out this club!

 This means the club largely takes place when the library is closed, so we can turn up the volume and make lots of noise without being rude to other library patrons.
 The doors are locked at 6 pm and remain locked until the end of the club, for the teens to leave or be picked up.
 (If a teen’s ride arrives early, they will be let out of the building individually.)
 This is for the security of the library and the safety of teens, staff, and volunteers.

-If you wish to speak to the librarian in charge, you may do so at the end of the club when you pick up your teen, or contact her at 717-786-1336 or email@example.com.
+If you wish to speak to the librarian in charge, you may do so at the end of the club when you pick up your teen, or contact the library at firstname.lastname@example.org.

 What do we watch?